Lewis and Clark Expedition: Sacagawea

 Sacagawea, sometimes spelled Sakajawea or Sakagawea (c.
 1788 – December 20, 1812), was a Shoshone Native American woman who arrived with her husband and owner Toussaint Charbonneau on the expedition to the Pacific Ocean.

 On February 11, 1805, a few weeks after her first contact with the expedition, Sacagawea went into labor which was slow and painful, so the Frenchman Charbonneau suggested she be given a potion of rattlesnake's rattle to aid in her delivery.
 Lewis happened to have some snake's rattle with him.
 A short time after administering the potion, she delivered a healthy boy who was given the name Jean Baptiste Charbonneau.

 When the expedition reached Marias River, on June 16, 1805, Sacagawea became dangerously ill.
 She was able to find some relief by drinking mineral water from the sulphur spring that fed into the river.

 Though she has been discussed in literature frequently, much of the information is exaggeration or fiction.
 Scholars say she did notice some geographical features, but "Sacagawea ... was not the guide for the Expedition, she was important to them as an interpreter and in other ways."
 The sight of a woman and her infant son would have been reassuring to some indigenous nations, and she played an important role in diplomatic relations by talking to chiefs, easing tensions, and giving the impression of a peaceful mission.

 In his writings, Meriwether Lewis presented a somewhat negative view of her, though Clark had a higher regard for her, and provided some support for her children in subsequent years.
 In the journals, they used the terms "squar" (squaw) and "savages" to refer to Sacagawea and other indigenous peoples.

 York

-An enslaved black man known only as York took part in the expedition as personal servant to William Clark, his owner.
+An enslaved Black man known only as York took part in the expedition as personal servant to William Clark, his enslaver.
 York did much to help the expedition succeed.
-He proved popular with the Native Americans, who had never seen a black man.
+He proved popular with the Native Americans, who had never seen a Black man.
 He also helped with hunting and the heavy labor of pulling boats upstream.
-Expecting his freedom after the expedition, he was disappointed when Clark refused repeatedly.
-While all the other explorers enjoyed rewards of double pay and land, York received nothing.
-Clark would not allow York to remain in Louisville with his wife and probably children.
-He whipped York and put him in jail.
+Despite his contributions to the Corps of Discovery, Clark refused to release York from bondage upon returning east.
+While all the other explorers enjoyed rewards of double pay and hundreds of acres of land, York received nothing.
+After the end of the expedition, Clark allowed York only a brief visit to Kentucky to see his wife before forcing him to return to Missouri.
+It is unlikely that he ever saw his wife again: "ten years after the expedition's end, York was still enslaved, working as a wagoner for the Clark family".
 The last years of York's life are disputed.
-In the 1830s, a black man who said he had first come with Lewis and Clark was living as a chief with Native Americans they met on the expedition, in modern Wyoming.
+In the 1830s, a Black man who said he had first come with Lewis and Clark was living as a chief with Native Americans they met on the expedition, in modern Wyoming.